ulfschneider/ulfschneider.github.io/_posts/blog/2016-01-31-pocket-git-guide.md

 * When sharing your work with other persons, you can work on your local computer without being connected to a shared repository, only synchronizing eventually.
 * No centralized locking of files - all team members have their own working copy on their own computers which allows each of them to work independently.

-Git is free and nowadays you can use free services to share your work with other persons, like for example [GitHub](http://github.com).
+Git is free and nowadays there are free services to share your work with other persons, like for example with [GitHub](http://github.com).

 Working with Git
 ---